pedrettin/simple-binary-tree/README.md

 # simple-binary-tree
-Creating a binary tree in php and using phpunit to test it
+Creating a binary search tree in php and using phpunit to test it